 This cheese selection for new mums contains the following:

 Baron Bigod, a delicious unpasteurised Brie from Suffolk.
 Soft, creamy and utterly delicious, this is a great cheese to start with if you've been avoiding soft cheeses for 9 months.

-Winterdale Shaw, an unpasteurised cheddar style cheese from Kent.
+Vintage Lincolnshire Poacher, an unpasteurised cheddar style cheese from Lincolnshire.
 While unpasteurised hard cheese is considered safe to eat, many people prefer to avoid it during pregnancy so we thought we'd include it here just in case.
 A cheese selection should always have a delicious hard cheese anyway!